 Garden Gnomes Take On William Shakespeare

-STEVE INSKEEP, host:
+STEVE INSKEEP, Host:

 Here's his review.

-The setting of the film is not ancient Verona but Verona Drive in today's Stratford on Avon.
+KENNETH TURAN: The setting of the film is not ancient Verona but Verona Drive in today's Stratford on Avon.
 Neighbors Miss Montague and Mr. Capulet certainly dislike each other, but the heavy lifting in their feud is done by dueling teams of blue and red British garden gnomes, headed by Maggie Smith and Michael Caine.

-Mr. CAINE: (as Lord Redbrick) Oh, your fluffers are cultivated as your mother was.
+CAINE: (as Lord Redbrick) Oh, your fluffers are cultivated as your mother was.
 Bless her to bits.
 Now, back where you belong.

-Ms. BLUNT: (as Juliet) Ugh.
+BLUNT: (as Juliet) Ugh.
 I can't just stay tucked away on a pedestal all my life...

-Playful, inventive and endearing, this 84-minute epic is smart enough not to overstay its welcome as it steers clear of the fatuous and the formulaic.
+TURAN: Playful, inventive and endearing, this 84-minute epic is smart enough not to overstay its welcome as it steers clear of the fatuous and the formulaic.
 As Shakespeare himself might have put it, 'Tis a consummation devoutly to be wished - even if it took a pack of gnomes to make it happen.

 INSKEEP: Kenneth Turan reviews movies for MORNING EDITION and the Los Angeles Times.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.